sivarmn/iso20022ref/docs/camt/camt.060/camt.060.md

 # camt.060 message

-> The AccountReportingRequest message is sent by the account owner, either directly or through a forwarding agent, to one of its account servicing institutions.
+> The Account Reporting Request message is sent by the account owner, either directly or through a forwarding agent, to one of its account servicing institutions.
 It is used to ask the account servicing institution to send a report on the account owner's account in a Bank To Customer Account Report (camt.052), a Bank To Customer Statement (camt.053) or a Bank To Customer Debit Credit Notification (camt.054).

 ## Structure